Unity-Technologies/com.unity.goql/README.md

 Select the first 3 children of all objects that are a child of a renderer component and have "Audio" in their name:

-    <Renderer>/*Audio*[0:3]
+    <Renderer>/"*Audio*"[0:3]

-From each object start has a name starting with "Quad" and who has a parent named "Cube", from all children that have an AudioSource component select the last one:
+From each object named "Cube", select children that have a name starting with "Quad", then select the last grandchildren that has an AudioComponent.

-    Cube/Quad*/<t:AudioSource>[-1]
+    "Cube"/"Quad*"/<t:AudioSource>[-1]

 Select all gamobjects that use the material "Skin":